Analytical studies on 3D hairy rotating black hole interiors: Discussion

 \section{Discussion}

 We have presented an analytical study of the interior structure of hairy, rotating black holes in 3D Einstein gravity minimally coupled to a scalar field with a sup-exponential potential.
 Both Kasner inversion and transitions between consecutive Kasner epochs admit analytical solutions.
-Moreover, we have derived an explicit analytical expression that characterize the infinite sequence of Kasner epochs deep inside the horizon.
+Moreover, we have derived an explicit analytical expression that characterize the infinite sequence of Kasner epochs deep in the interior. {During the analytical study, although we have used a specific potential \eqref{expr-potential} to validate the approximations and verify the accuracy of analytical expressions, the analytical method is expected to be valid for the generic potential \eqref{expr-potential-generic} with the conditions \eqref{expr-potential-conditions}.
+Therefore, the following main physical results are robust for a broad class of potential.}

+{The critical value $v_c^I$ for the Kasner inversion and $v_c^T$ for Kasner transitions play important role in determining the full interior evolution.
+In particular, these two values are always equal for the generic class of potential \eqref{expr-potential-generic}.
+This indicates that if a Kasner inversion exists, which is triggered by rotation, it could only affect the fate of interior evolution, namely, change the interior from evolving towards $p_t=0$ and $p_x=1$ to $p_t=1$ and $p_x=0$, without introducing more complicated dynamics.}

 At late interior times, despite each individual epoch locally resembling a regular Milne universe on a circle, a careful asymptotic analysis of the interplay between $v\to\infty$ and $\tau\to 0^+$ reveals that the geometry remains a curvature singularity.
-Thus, the final nature of this singularity is distinct from that of the rotating BTZ black hole.
+Therefore, the final nature of this singularity is distinct from that of the rotating BTZ black hole.
 This contrasts with the four-dimensional, non-rotating case, where the singularity was found to be identical to that of a Schwarzschild black hole \cite{Hartnoll:2022rdv}.

 There are lots of open questions for future study.
 The analytical description of the Kasner sequence could play a key role in exploring the holographic dual of black hole interiors.
 In particular, from the perspective that spacetime geometry emerges from quantum entanglement \cite{Maldacena:2001kr}, it would be highly interesting to identify the dual CFT structures responsible for each Kasner epoch and for the infinite cascade of transitions.